 Since each anxiety disorder has different symptoms, the exact treatment depends on the type of disorder, but the most common treatment is a combination of medication and psychotherapy.
 Learn more about our treatment methods.

-It is common for someone with an anxiety disorder to have an accompanying diagnosis such as depression or addiction.
+It is common for someone with an anxiety disorder to have an accompanying diagnosis such as depression.
 Anxiety disorders are rarely the sole diagnosis in a person’s mental health history.
 That’s why it is important to seek help from a trained professional who can accurately diagnose all of the accompanying conditions and prescribe the right course of treatment for you.